 This inventory of sand sources provides information for coastal engineers and geologists, project managers and the public to assess and identify potential offshore sand resources that are suitable for beach nourishment projects.
 ROSSI, an online information management system, can be searched through an online query builder, as well as with ArcIMS Geographic Information System mapping tools.
 The project has incorporated geological and geotechnical data for the Florida offshore continental shelf.
 The primary area of interest is within 10 miles of the shoreline.
 Data and information from farther offshore that assists in understanding or predicting potential sand resources within the area of primary interest is also included in the database.

-Coastal Engineering Staff Responsibilities
+Coastal Engineering and Geology Staff Responsibilities

 Robert Brantly, P.E., Program Administrator - Responsible for providing oversight and management of the program in performing engineering support activities for beach management and regulatory staff, reviewing and providing specific engineering responses for project scope of work documents and permit-related documents, beach and inlet management strategies, applied research and program development.
 Oversees work activities and staff in reviewing and updating statewide designated areas of critical erosion, participation in special studies and contract work, and in post-storm inspection and assessment work.